※ You can find trade terms quickly by pressing Ctrl+F and then searching by keyword.

 AWB(Air Waybill)

-The cargo receipt issued when transporting cargo by air is a bill of lading (B/L) in maritime transportation, which is also called an air waybill or air cargo receipt.
+The cargo receipt issued when transporting cargo by air is a bill of lading (B/L)

 * Not securities but a simple cargo receipt